 There are towns with spirit, where magic is in the air, and the traveler can’t help falling in love and merge with the environment.
 Cuba, the beautiful island of white sand and vibrant culture, have plenty of them, but you need to know where to look.
 Espíritu Travel will guide you through backroads to discover these treasures.

-Book a personalized trip with our agency and feel the real Cuba.
+Book a personalized trip with our agency and feel the real Cuba and the incredible cuban towns that we are going to discover.

 Cuba towns that you have to visit